Columbo (character): Character history

 Columbo first appeared in a 1960 episode of The Chevy Mystery Show titled "Enough Rope", wherein he was portrayed by Bert Freed.
-After this, the character was portrayed almost entirely by Peter Falk, who appeared in the role from 1968 through 2003.
+After this, the character was portrayed almost invariably by Peter Falk, who appeared in the role from 1968 through 2003.

-Levinson and Link have said that the character was based on the Crime and Punishment character Porfiry Petrovich.
-Roger Ebert claimed that Columbo's character was also influenced by Inspector Fichet from the French suspense-thriller film Les Diaboliques.
+Levinson and Link said that the character was based on the Crime and Punishment character Porfiry Petrovich.
+Roger Ebert speculated that Columbo's character was also influenced by Inspector Fichet from the French suspense-thriller film Les Diaboliques.

 Columbo's signature catchphrase, "just one more thing", originated when Levinson and Link were writing a scene in which Columbo interrogated a criminal before leaving his apartment.
 The scene was too short, however, and they could not add conversation into the middle of the scene as they were using a typewriter, and that would require rewriting the scene from the beginning.
 They decided to fix this by having Columbo stick his head back through the door and say "just one more thing" as if he had forgotten something.

 Columbo's first name is never mentioned in dialogue, although the name "Frank Columbo" can be seen on pieces of identification in a few episodes.
 Due to Columbo's first name being obscure in the show, author Fred L. Worth intentionally included a fictitious entry in The Trivia Encyclopedia, falsely claiming that the character's first name was "Philip" in order to catch copyright infringement of the book.
 This incorrect trivium was reused in Trivial Pursuit, causing Worth to sue the game's publishers.
-The lawsuit was dismissed by the judge.
+The judge ultimately decided against Worth.

 Fictional character biography

-As an Italian American police lieutenant for the Los Angeles Police Department, Columbo investigates elaborate murders committed by intelligent criminals who are often members of high society.
+As an east-coast Italian American working as a police lieutenant for the Los Angeles Police Department, Columbo investigates elaborate murders committed by intelligent criminals who "have some combination of wealth, power, prestige and influence," and are thus often members of high society.
 With his high intelligence and keen eye for detail, Columbo usually suspects the true killer soon after investigating the scene of the crime.
-During the rest of the investigation, Columbo relies on his unassuming personality and seemingly clumsy manner to ingratiate himself with the suspect.
+During the rest of the investigation, Columbo relies on his outsider status, unassuming personality, and seemingly clumsy manner to ingratiate himself with the suspect.
 Often, the suspect eventually confesses after Columbo reveals small but highly incriminating details he has discovered about the crime.
 Columbo classically drives an old beat-up Peugeot 403 car, which sometimes helps lull suspects into a false sense of security about the detective's competence.
-He does not carry a gun, and in later episodes is occasionally accompanied by a basset hound he calls "Dog".
+He does not carry a gun, and in later episodes is occasionally accompanied by a Basset Hound he calls "Dog".

 Information about Columbo's life outside of his police work is scarce and revealed through his rambling anecdotes.
 Columbo often refers to his wife, who is an unseen character in the show.
 She later received a spin-off show called Mrs. Columbo, although the canonicity of this show is disputed.